Please note: this article may contain affiliate links. I only promote products I use and love.

 How Missinglettr Could Be Better

-Since Missinglettr is an up-and-coming tool (their About page mentions that the initial concept was launched in just one week), there are certainly kinks to be worked out, yet.
+Since Missinglettr is an up-and-coming tool (their now-defunct About page mentioned that the initial concept was launched in just one week), there are certainly kinks to be worked out, yet.

 One of the current issues has to do with a slightly confusing user interface.
 I can’t have been the only person who had trouble knowing what to do to get content approved for Facebook.